jackinthebox52/ufc-rest-py/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> A REST api wrapper for the undocumented UFC.com event api, written in python.
     <br>
 </p>